 The study is completed, the data analysed and the results are now published in open source in the European Journal of Integrative Medicine.

-You can download the PDF file here:
+You can download the report as a PDF file here:

 This study comprises the first scientific investigation into whether this simple traditional therapy might help the challenge of reducing the persistent burden of TB in middle- and low-income countries.

 Principle Investigator of the study was Professor Paul Waako (MBChB) MSc.
 Ph.D., Associate Professor and Head of Department Pharmacology and Therapeutics, College of Health Sciences, Makerere University Medical School, Kampala, Uganda.
 The study itself was supported both financially and technically by Moxafrica.